Noah Majestic 2022

-Noah Majestic 2022 was a two-night professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
+NOAH Majestic 2022 was a two-night professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
 It took place on April 29 and 30, 2022, in Tokyo, Japan, at the Ryogoku Kokugikan.
 The event aired on CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.

 Storylines

 Both of the nights featured a total of twenty-one professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Noah Majestic - N Innovation

 Event

-The first night event started with the confrontatin between Ikuto Hidaka and Kai Fujimura solded with the victory of the preceding one.
+The first night event started with the confrontation between Ikuto Hidaka and Kai Fujimura solded with the victory of the preceding one.
 Next, Melbourne City Wrestling's Slex picked up a victory over Yasutaka Yano.
 In the third bout, Kotaro Suzuki and Yuya Susumu fought in a ten-minute time-limit draw.
 The fourth match portraited the competition between El Texano Jr., Nosawa Rongai and Super Crazy and Hajime Ohara, Tadasuke and Shuji Kondo which ended with the victory of the first team.
 Next, Hao defeated Nio in singles action.
 Next, Xtreme Tiger picked up a victory over Seiki Yoshioka.
 In the seventh match, Dragon Gate's Z-Brats (H.Y.O, SB Kento and Shun Skywalker) defeated Alejandro, Daisuke Harada and Junta Miyawaki.
 In the eighth match, Ninja Mack defeated Alpha Wolf and Dragon Bane, two of International Wrestling Revolution Group's roster talent sent to an excursion in Japan.
 In the semi main event, Chris Ridgeway and Yoshinari Ogawa defeated Atsushi Kotoge and Yo-Hey to capture the GHC Junior Heavyweight Tag Team Championship.

 In the main event, Hayata defeated Eita to win the GHC Junior Heavyweight Championship for the fourth time in his career.